ATHIFAHS/BI-Analyst-Project-1/README.md

 ### City Comparison
 - 90% sales are centered in USA, followed by UK, spread across 361 cities.
 - Washington is the city that has the highest sales among other cities from 2020 to 2021.
+Top-selling products in this city were eBooks and robots, but the products with the highest sales are robots and drones.
+This indicates that this city has an interest in digital products and technology at the same time.
 - In 2021, Washington became the city with the highest number of orders, but then in 2021 it ranked second; first place was Houston, with a slight difference.

 ![image](https://github.com/user-attachments/assets/48eee747-90c3-4a7f-b6e0-31e61f407361)